-Add to this the variable that our digestion and excretion rates affect the amount of potential energy available once the food has been eaten.
+Finally, our digestion and excretion rates affect the amount of potential energy available once the food has been eaten.
 Are you beginning to see the inaccuracy of it all?
-Even if you knew the exact calorie content of the food you’re eating, you can’t know exactly how much of that energy will become usable energy, so your count could be off by about 20% (or even more).

-The last factor to take into consideration is your daily non-exercise, or natural activity – walking around at work, going shopping, climbing stairs, gardening, washing the car, housework, etc. It is the smallest daily contributor to your energy expenditure, but it’s been found to be an important indicator in weight loss or weight gain.
+The last factor to take into consideration here is your daily non-exercise, or natural activity.
+Activities like walking around at work, going shopping, climbing stairs, gardening, washing the car, housework, etc. Natural activity is the smallest daily contributor to your energy expenditure, but it’s been found to be an important indicator in weight loss or weight gain.

 Now let’s talk about the energy balance equation, or energy in versus energy out.
 This equation is very important when it comes to weight loss, weight gain and weight maintenance.
 You need a negative energy balance in order to lose weight, a positive energy balance to gain weight and a neutral energy balance to maintain a stable weight.

-Exercise makes up anywhere from 15-30% of daily energy demand, so it is a big and controllable factor in the equation.That’s why adding or increasing exercise will assist with weight loss.
+Exercise makes up anywhere from 15-30% of daily energy demand, so it is a big and controllable factor in the equation.That’s why adding exercise or increasing your amount of exercise will assist with weight loss.

-The quality of the food you consume will ultimately control the amount of food you consume.
-And unfortunately our Western diet, high in processed, sugary foods is a huge contributor to disease, health problems and weight gain.
+The type of foods you consume will ultimately control the amount of food you consume.
+Unfortunately our Western diet, which is high in processed, sugary foods is a huge contributor to disease, health problems and weight gain.

 We’re now learning that foods that are highly processed (and high in salt and sugar) don’t properly trigger our appetite hormones to let our brain know when we’re full.

 To put it simply, these foods are high in calories, but low in nutrients.
-If you’re eating mostly processed foods, as well as starving your cells of proper nutrition, you’re also likely to overeat, leading to weight gain.
+If you’re eating mostly processed foods, you’re not only starving your cells of proper nutrition, you’re also likely to overeat, leading to weight gain.

 Eating mostly real, whole foods is the simple answer – fruit & vegetables, lean protein, whole grains and healthy fats.
 These foods are nutrient dense and generally low in calories.
 They will fill you up and satisfy your hunger because they provide your body with the daily nutrients it needs.
-Providing you eat slowly, you’ll feel full after your meals and you won’t over eat.
+Eat slowly so that you’ll have time to feel full after your meals and then you won’t over eat.

 Just making one small change can make a big difference.
 I know very few people who eat enough fruit and veggies every day; why not start there?
-If you’re ready to start planning some healthy meals but you’re not sure where to start, my meal planner will give you some guidance.
-I keep things simple: some things need to be complicated, but your health isn’t one of them!
+Are you ready to quit counting calories and start planning healthier meals instead?